MyNameIsKippo/lorebot/README.md

 Sweet and simple wrapper that helps you store all slack lore.
 Add the :lore: reaction to any items you want to store.

 ##TODO:
-- Deploy lore emoji on first time init.
+- ~~Deploy lore emoji on first time init.~~ Seems like Slack doesn't allow it.
 - Store lore in a database of sorts.
 - Create UI to see top loremasters.